| 064

 sheep pens.
 Cross the Carterhope Burn and keeping the burn on the

 left, head for Ballaman Hill.
-The Resting Stone is just south of the rock outcrops.
+The Resting Stone (and also

 Note: The track shown on Explorer 330 is